samaddmirzaa/london-property-intelligence/README.md

 tells you nothing about how the model would behave on genuinely new data.
 Training runs on everything up to 2023 and the model is tested on 2024.

-**Leakage control.** Target encoding uses the thing you are trying to predict, so it has to be handled carefully.
+**Leakage control.** Target encoding uses the thing we are trying to predict, so it has to be handled carefully.
 The district averages are computed on training rows only, then applied to the test set as a lookup.
 They are also smoothed toward the global mean, so a district with three sales does not get an extreme value the model